 To examine the associations between work-life balance and self-reported health among working men and women in Europe, a team of researchers at Universität Bielefeld and the Leibniz Institute for Prevention Research and Epidemiology-BIPS, Germany, analyzed data from the 6th European Working Condition Survey, conducted in 2015.
-Participants of the survey were asked to report on their , how well their working hours fit in with family or social commitments outside of work, and a general description of their employment.
+Participants of the survey were asked to report on their general health, how well their working hours fit in with family or social commitments outside of work, and a general description of their employment.
 Responses from 32,275 working adults across 30 countries were included.

 The authors found that workers who reported poor work-life balance were twice as likely to also report poor health.
 This association was slightly higher among women than men, although men were overall more likely to report poor work-life balance.
 Longer weekly working hours were more likely to be reported by men than women, but men were more likely to determine their working hours themselves, while women frequently had their working arrangements set by their company.